 We strongly advise that all hot tub owners considering tub installations on existing decking check with a licensed engineer prior to beginning tub installation.
-Please remember that the average hot tub filled with water weighs approximately 5000 lbs. before you and your friends jump in!
+Please remember that the average hot tub filled with water weighs approximately 8000 lbs.

 Outdoor Installation Locations